 One of the biggest myths about stock investing is that you need a lot of money to get started.
 Without a nice chunk of capital, you might think there’s no point in investing at all.

 If you feel this way, you’re not alone.
-According to a Bankrate survey from 2016, only 1 in 3 millennials feels comfortable investing in the stock market.
-However, according to a separate study from Fidelity, saving for retirement is a priority for 6 in 10 millennials.
+According to a 2017 Merrill Edge survey, 66% of millennials will rely on their savings accounts for their financial futures rather than investing in the stock market.
+However, according to 2018 research from the National Institute on Retirement Security (NIRS), 47% of millennials are worried they won’t be able to retire when they want.
 And there’s a good chance you won’t reach your retirement goals unless you invest in stocks.